St Lucia has a bit of a reputation for being a super expensive, luxurious vacation destination.

 For example, a lunch meal costs around $20 per person at a decent restaurant in St Lucia.
 If you cook your own meal, you’ll save most of that amount.

-I often buy some basic groceries like bread and eggs from the local grocery store and cook myself scrambled eggs on toast for brekkie or lunch.
+I just bought some basic groceries like bread and eggs from the local grocery store and cooked myself some scrambled eggs on toast.

-A loaf of bread and a pack of eggs from the grocery store would only cost you a few dollars and will feed you for several days.
+A loaf of bread and a pack of eggs from the grocery store literally only cost me a few dollars and fed me for several days.

-This is one of the best ways to visit St Lucia on a budget.
+It is by far one of the best ways to visit St Lucia on a budget.

 If you don’t want to cook for yourself then I have some more handy tips on how to save money on food later in the post.